 Apart from images, another data visualization option is to organize data into tables.
 They help users view and track information across different fields and locations.

-When designing maps, it is critical to distinguish each layer visually from others.
+When designing maps, it is critical to visually distinguish data layers.
 This helps users understand what types of data are presented as well as simplifies navigation.
 To achieve this goal, Eleken designers use different colors, line styles, and patterns.

 For example, our team needed to display solar panel installations and wind turbine locations for Greenventory, an energy solution for calculating necessary energy resource placement and generating reports.
 Our designers used one distinct color for solar panels and another for wind turbines.
 This clear color distinction helped users recognize and differentiate various types of data.